AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md

 # Overview

-This topic describes the features of ECS Bare Metal Instance families and lists the instance types of each family.
+This topic describes the features of Elastic Compute Service \(ECS\) Bare Metal Instance families and lists the instance types of each family.

 -   Recommended instance families
     -   General purpose instance families: